RevolvingMadness/Sculk-Docs/docs/stdlib.md

 ### isWet(): [Boolean](#boolean) {data-toc-label='isWet'}

-Returns whether this entity is touching water, being rained on, or is inside a bubble column.
+Returns whether the entity is touching water, being rained on, or is inside a bubble column.

 ### kill(): [Null](#null) {data-toc-label='kill'}